swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 - Gitlab
 - Bitbucket
 - Artifactory, Nexus etc.

-### Resources
-The intial version of the proposal used `XCFrameworks` as the format for artifacts on Apple platforms.
-As a side effect that would have allowed for resources to be included via these frameworks.
-However, we changed the format for artifacts to `.o` files to follow current standards in SwiftPM.
-After all, SwiftPM itself does not support resources yet; therefore, we consider not supporting them via binary targets is fine.
-Once SwiftPM supports resources, binary targets should gain support for them as well.

 ### Conditional Linkage
 During the discussion of this proposal it was brought up to support conditional linkage of binary targets.
 This is in itself a very useful feature; however, it applies to binary and source based targets.
 In the end, conditional linkage is an orthogonal feature which can be pitched separately.